FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 Even in the concentrated area, the likelihood can be quite small, so the integration algorithm should avoid underflow errors by some means, for example by tracking the logarithm of the likelihood.

+### Offered Load Selection

+The simplest rule is to set offered load for next trial measurememnt equal to the current average (both over posterio and over fitting function shapes) of the critical load estimate.

+Contrary to critical load estimate computation, heuristic algorithms affecting offered load selection do not introduce instability, and can help with convergence speed.

+### Trend Analysis

+If the reported averages follow a trend (maybe without reaching equilibrium), average and standard deviation COULD refer to the equilibrium estimates based on the trend, not to immediate posterior values.

+But such post-processing is discouraged, unless a clear reason for the trend is known.
+Frequently, presence of such a trend is a sign of some of PLRsearch assumption being violated (usually trial order independence or duration independence).

+It is RECOMMENDED to report any trend quantification together with direct critical load estimate, so users can draw their own conclusion.
+Alternatively, trend analysis may be a part of exit conditions, requiring longer searches for systems displaying trends.

 # Sample Implementation Specifics: FD.io CSIT